lovecode1/XPlane-12--Meta-Quest--Unity-App/README.md

 (-) Can we import some features from [Monado](https://monado.dev/)?
 Mando is a Linux OpenXR package.
 Can we import it to MacOS?
 [Source code](https://gitlab.freedesktop.org/monado/monado).

+(-) Use VR headset controller to control yoke and other controls.